atthewmay/Deep-RL-Homework/README.md

 This project contains my homework for Berkeley's Deep Reinforcement Learning course (CS 294, fall 2018 offering).

-At this point, only homeworks 1 and 2 are (mostly) completed.
-Also included are some extra experiments/projects I am working on using code from the homework.
+At this point, only homeworks 1 and 2 are (mostly) completed, and only the README.md for homework 2 is uploaded.
+Also to be included are some extra experiments/projects I am working on using code from homework 2.

 Homework 1: Imitation Learning (behavioral cloning and DAgger)
 Homework 2: Policy Gradient & an attempt to teach my gravity-ball game to play itself.